teknoman117/avr/README.md

 # avr

-A collection of libraries, projects, utilities, etc. for using the Atmel AVR outside of the Arduino framework.
+A menagerie of things for developing for the Atmel AVR outside of the Arduino framework.

+## projects

+Example projects

 ## old